-FEDERATED HERMES KAUFMANN SMALL CAP FUND (THE "FUND") At its meetings in May 2022 (the "May Meetings"), the Fund's Board of Trustees (the "Board"), including those Trustees who are not "interested persons" of the Fund, as defined in the Investment Company Act of 1940 (the "Independent Trustees"), reviewed and unanimously approved the continuation of the investment advisory contract between the Fund and Federated Equity Management Company of Pennsylvania (the "Adviser") and the investment subadvisory contract between the Adviser and Federated Global Investment Management Corp. (the "Sub-Adviser" and together with the Adviser, the "Advisers") with respect to the Fund (together, the "Contracts") for an additional one-year term.
-The Board's determination to approve the continuation of the Contracts reflects the exercise of its business judgment after considering all of the information and factors believed to be relevant and appropriate on whether to approve the continuation of the existing arrangements.
+FEDERATED HERMES MDT MID-CAP GROWTH FUND (THE "FUND")

+At its meetings in May 2022 (the "May Meetings"), the Fund's Board of Trustees (the "Board"), including those Trustees who are not "interested persons" of the Fund, as defined in the Investment Company Act of 1940 (the "Independent Trustees"), reviewed and unanimously approved the continuation of the investment advisory contract between the Fund and Federated MDTA LLC (the "Adviser") with respect to the Fund (the "Contract") for an additional one-year term.
+The Board's determination to approve the continuation of the Contract reflects the exercise of its business judgment after considering all of the information and factors believed to be relevant and appropriate on whether to approve the continuation of the existing arrangement.
 The information, factors and conclusions that formed the basis for the Board's approval are summarized below.